KBEI/VastDocs/docs/document/en/DensityUtils.md

 # DensityUtils

-Dimension tools provide you with some basic mutual conversion between dimensions.
+`DensityUtils` provide you with some methods to convert different dimensions.
 For more information about dimensions, you can click [Dimension](https://developer.android.google.cn/guide/topics/resources/more-resources?hl=zh-cn#Dimension) to find out.

 ## Conversion between PX and DP